AmanSagar0607/Weather-Forecast/README.md

 1. Update React components in the `src/components` directory.
 2. Modify the main App component in `src/App.jsx`.
 3. Adjust styles using Tailwind classes or by editing `tailwind.config.js`.

+## Deployment

+This project is deployed on Vercel.
+You can view the live version at [https://weather-forecast-theta-cyan.vercel.app/](https://weather-forecast-theta-cyan.vercel.app/).

+To deploy your own version:

+1. Fork this repository.
+2. Sign up for a Vercel account at https://vercel.com.
+3. Create a new project in Vercel and import your forked repository.
+4. Set up the following environment variables in your Vercel project settings:
+   - `VITE_WEATHER_API_KEY`: Your WeatherAPI key
+5. Deploy the project.

+Vercel will automatically build and deploy your project whenever you push changes to your repository.

 ## Contributing